 MATERIALS AND METHODS

-Human studies were performed in accordance with the standards of the Ethics Committee (Good clinical practice, No. 18-Prot. n 43/C.E) and all persons gave their written informed consent prior to their inclusion in the study.
+Human study was performed in accordance with the standards of the Ethics Committee (Good clinical practice, No. 18-Prot. n 43/C.E), and all persons gave their written informed consent prior to their inclusion in the study.

 Patients and healthy subjects